 95 frequent flyer points from your credit card Total value: $9.30 per $100 spent*

-Alternative to eGift card: 100 Myer One points equal to $1 value, plus 5 points on your credit card as you will be paying 5% more without the eGift card.
+Alternative to eGift card: 100 Myer One points equal to $1 value, plus an extra 5 points per $100 on your credit card as you will be paying 5% more without the eGift card.

 *There are some technicalities here.
 This would be based on the advertised price of the petrol and it assumes $1.30 per litre.
-The savings per $100 spent will rise as the petrol price falls since the discount is fixed at 4 cents per litre (you get more litres per $100).
-At an advertised price of petrol at $1.06 you will earn a total of 10% in savings and points using the four items.
+The savings per $100 spent will rise as the petrol price falls since the discount is fixed at 4 cents per litre (you get more litres per $100, therefore more 4 cent discounts).
+At an advertised price of petrol at $1.06 you will earn a total of 10% in savings and points using the four items listed above.
 The 4 cents per litre comes off that total you pay, to bring the $100 down to $96.92 at the cash register.
-Your eGift discount is based on the $96.92, so it is $4.85 (not $5 on $100 spend) and that would also mean you earn 97 points on $96.92.
+Your eGift discount is based on the $96.92, so the 5% discount using the eGift card equals $4.85 (not $5 on $100 spend) and that would also mean you earn 97 points on $96.92.
 Finally, the 95 points on the credit card are due to you paying $95 to get a $100 eGift card.